AarjavJani/AarjavJani/README.md

 ### Hi there 👋
 Hi my name is Aarjav.
-I'm a Sophomore at GSFC University.
+I'm a Junior at GSFC University.
 I'm currently pursuing my Undergaduate degree in Computer Science and Engineering.
 - 📫 Reach me at **janiaarjav@gmail.com**
 <br>